Flexible Bayesian Nonlinear Model Configuration: Applications

 \subsubsection{Example \arabic{Example}: Spam classification}

-The second classification task uses data from \citet{cranor1998spam} for detecting spam emails, which can be downloaded from \url{https://archive.ics.uci.edu/ml/datasets/spambase}.
-The concept of "spam" is extremely diverse and includes advertisements for products and web sites, money making schemes, chain letters, the spread of unethical photos and videos, etc. In this data set, the collection of spam emails consists of messages which have been actively marked as spam by users, whereas non-spam emails consist of messages filed as work-related or personal.
-The data set includes 4601 e-mails, with 1813 labeled as spam.
-For each e-mail, 58 characteristics are listed which can serve as explanatory input variables.
+The second classification task uses data from \citeA{cranor1998spam} for detecting spam emails, which can be downloaded from \url{https://archive.ics.uci.edu/ml/datasets/spambase}.
+The concept of ‘spam’ is extremely diverse and includes advertisements for products and websites, money-making schemes, chain letters, the spread of unethical photos and videos, etc. In this data set, the collection of spam emails consists of messages which have been actively marked as spam by users, whereas non-spam emails consist of messages filed as work-related or personal.
+The data set includes 4601 emails, with 1813 labeled as spam.
+For each email, 58 characteristics are listed which can serve as explanatory input variables.
 These include 57 continuous and 1 nominal variable, where most of these are concerned with the frequency of particular words or characters.
 Three variables provide different measurements on the sequence length of consecutive capital letters.
-The data was randomly divided into a training set of 1536 e-mails and a test set of the remaining 3065 e-mails.
-The model, settings and performance measures are exactly the same as for the previous example.
+The data were randomly divided into a training set of 1536 emails and a test set of the remaining 3065 emails.
+The model, settings, and performance measures are the same as for the previous example, except for the hyper-parameters $Q$ and $L$ and the population size of the GMJMCMC algorithm, which are all set to 100 due to the significantly increased number of input covariates to be considered.